 Preterm Birth

-Pregnancy normally lasts about 40 weeks (a little over 9 months since the start of the last period).
-“Preterm birth” is defined as birth before 37 weeks of pregnancy.
-It can happen on its own, which is called spontaneous preterm birth.
-It can also happen when labor is induced (started by drugs or other means) or a cesarean delivery is performed early for a medical reason to protect the mother or baby’s health.
+Sometimes, preterm birth can happen on its own.
+This is called spontaneous preterm birth.
+Other times, labor is induced (started by medications or other means) or a cesarean delivery is performed early for medical reasons to protect the mother’s or baby’s health.
 This is called a medically indicated preterm birth.

 Preterm birth has been divided into these categories:

-Preterm: Birth that occurs before 37 weeks of pregnancy
+Preterm birth: Birth that occurs before 37 weeks of pregnancy

 Late preterm birth: Birth that occurs between 34 and 36 weeks of pregnancy